Welcome! I study metabolic physiology and ecology in two insect groups, wing-dimorphic field crickets and leafcutter ants.

-Welcome!
-I study the physiology and ecology of nutrition in insects, primarily using two insect species, the field cricket Gryllus firmus, and the desert leafcutter ant Acromyrmex versicolor.
-(To the right of my photo, you can see three leafcutter ant queens preparing leaves to feed to their small fungus garden.)
-In particular, I seek to understand (1) how nutritional regulation affects growth and physiological allocation (i.e. how do different nutrients get to different parts of the body?); and (2) how nutrition and behavior interact to drive the function and growth of complex social groups.
-For example, how do those ant queens balance their foraging efforts vs. tending their young, to grow a new leafcutter colony?
-You can read more about both lines of work in my research statement (pdf).
+I ask (1) how nutrients affect growth and physiological allocation (i.e. how do different nutrients get to different parts of the body or organism?); and (2) how nutrition and behavior interact to drive function and growth of complex social groups.
+For example, how do ant queens balance between foraging vs. tending their young, to grow a new leafcutter colony?
+Details in my research statement (pdf).

 - Clark, R.M., and Fewell, J.H.
-(2013) Transitioning from unstable to stable growth dynamics during early colony ontogeny in the desert leafcutter ant Acromyrmex versicolor.
-Behavioral Ecology and Sociobiology, in press.
+(2014) Transitioning from unstable to stable growth dynamics during early colony ontogeny in the desert leafcutter ant Acromyrmex versicolor.
+Behavioral Ecology and Sociobiology, 68, 163-171.

 - Holbrook, C.T., Clark, R.M., Moore, D., Overson, R.P., Penick, C.A., and A.A.
 Smith.
 (2010) Social insects inspire human design.
 Biology Letters 6, 431-433.